Sociology and Social Work

 Sociology is the study of the many ways in which social and cultural forces shape human behavior.
 It is a very diverse and wide-ranging field.
 Sociology hones students' critical thinking skills while enriching their view of the world around them.

-Certain Sociology courses fulfill the core requirement for a Behavioral Science credit.
+Certain Sociology and Social Work courses fulfill the core requirement for a Behavioral Science credit.

 Sociology courses have NO prerequisites!